Eco Friendly Deodorant: 14 Best Sweet Smelling & Sustainable Brands

-Hi!
 Looking for an eco friendly deodorant that actually works and is also cruelty-free, vegan and ethical?

 The ethical personal care market has exploded with options in the last few years which is great.
 The problem though, is trying to find sustainable deodorants that are effective.
 So, we’ve made a list of our favorites that are fit for purpose!

-For those looking for a quick answer to sustainable stink-free pits, our top picks of these eco-friendly deodorants, are Ethique because their bars are also zero waste and we use it ourselves at the moment, Meow Meow Tweet which have great deodorant creams from a company that’s been leading the world in vegan skincare for years now, and Apothecary Muse, a great option if you want to stick to a traditional deodorant stick.
+For those looking for a quick answer to sustainable stink-free pits, our top picks of these eco-friendly deodorants, are Ethique because their bars are also zero waste and we use it ourselves at the moment, Meow Meow Tweet which have great deodorant creams from a company that’s been leading the world in vegan skincare for years now, and Apothecary Muse, a great option if you want a more traditional deodorant stick.

 We’ve also made sure these options are al naturale (in all senses of the word).
 So, we not only look after our furry friends but also ourselves (and the environment).
 Read more about all these stink-free search criteria at the bottom of the page.

-Oh and if you’re looking for plastic free deodorants (which we’d highly recommend!), check out our article on zero waste deodorant brands for the most sustainable options.
+Oh and if you’re looking for plastic free deodorants (which we’d highly recommend!), check out our article on zero waste deodorant brands for the most sustainable options. why

 1. MEOW MEOW TWEET